Frijol/climate-change/notes.md

 ## The basics
 * The earth is getting warmer, and it's creating nasty positive feedback loops.
 For example: Sea ice is melting; ice is more reflective than water, so heat gets absorbed by the water more quickly than before; sea ice melts even faster
+* The primary cause of global warming is CO2 going into the atmosphere, specifically due to the burning of coal, natural gas, and petroleum.
+[Victor]
 * Nobody's exactly sure what will happen and when, but so far it's gotten worse more quickly than mainstream models predicted.
 * CFCs (chlorofluorocarbons) were evidence that humans were massively impacting the environment and creating a hole in the ozone layer.
 Political action banning specific chemical products was fairly decisive in reducing this issue.
 * There is no decisive political action that can be taken regarding carbon emissions, because any that would actually work would also shut down the global economy.

+## Clean energy
+* Hoped-for breakthrough technologies: fusion reactors, nanoscale solar cells [Victor]
+* Solar and wind are currently expensive to implement, but it's possible to significantly reduce cost for materials/transport/setup without a technological breakthrough, e.g. wind turbines on kites [Victor]
+* Improved software, especially modeling (where should my wind turbine go?) can dramatically increase the efficiency of existing technologies [Victor]
+* The current power grid is not set up to support distributed power; it works through a few sources providing great amounts of energy.
+[Victor]

 ## Geoengineering
 * Geoengineering: "the deliberate large-scale intervention in the Earth's climate system, in order to moderate global warming" (Royal society paper, in [p16][Goodell])